Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Introduction

 Diaspora is run on a network of connected servers, or "pods."
-This document contains technical for installing the necessary software to run a pod yourself, either for development, or as a new pod on the Diaspora network.
+This document contains technical information for installing the necessary software to run a pod yourself, either for development, or as a new pod on the Diaspora network.

 If you just want to **use** Diaspora, you don't need to set up your own pod -- you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
 The pod you join could be one run by a friend, your university, or the official pod, run by the project’s founders, at [joindiaspora.com](http://joindiaspora.com).
 All of the Diaspora pods communicate and make up the Diaspora Network.